U-hamza/Networking/README.md

-- There is a walkthrough option availabe which recommends default settings for running an instance.
+- There is a walkthrough option available which recommends default settings for running an instance.
 - The settings I used were:
     - AMI: Amazon Linux 2
     - Instance type: t3.micro (free)